top of page

 ITINERARY

 Your journey begins in the vibrant capital of Kathmandu, where you'll explore the UNESCO World Heritage Site of Durbar Square.
-The next day, delve deeper into Nepal's spiritual heart with visits to the revered Pashupatinath Temple, the awe-inspiring Boudhanath Stupa, and the architectural marvel of Patan Durbar Square.
-Next, you embark on a scenic drive to our friend's tranquil river lodge, nestled on a hilltop overlooking the Trisuli.
-This serene retreat serves as your base for the next four nights, offering a balance of relaxation and adventure and includes:
+Next, delve deeper into Nepal's spiritual heart with visits to revered Pashupatinath Temple, iconic Boudhanath Stupa, and the architectural marvel of Patan Durbar Square.
+Then, embark on a scenic drive to our friend's tranquil river lodge, nestled on a hilltop overlooking a bend on the meandering Trisuli River.
+This serene retreat serves as your base for the next four nights, offering a mix of relaxation and adventure that includes hiking through local villages, meeting locals from the Chepang and Magar communities; a visit to picturesque Bandipur; and a day excursion to Chitwan National Park.
+Finally, return to Kathmandu after your southern exposure for a final evening before your guide drops you off at the airport in the morning for your flight to Paro where your Bhutan adventure begins.

 VIEW DAY BY DAY

-MAY 01: KATHMANDU ARRIVAL & AIRPORT TRANSFER
+DAY 01: KATHMANDU ARRIVAL & AIRPORT TRANSFER

 Meals: pay as you go to allow freedom for you to explore the local cuisine at your own comfort level

-MAY 02: EXPLORE KATHMANDU'S ANCIENT HEART
+DAY 02: EXPLORE KATHMANDU'S ANCIENT HEART

 You have a full day exploring Boudhanath, Pashupatinath and Patan's Durbar Square.
 Your guide will share explanations of the history and significance of the various sights and monuments and art you’ll encounter during the day.
-At Boudhanath, tomb of the Kasyapa Buddha, you’ll have time to explore the local markets and join Tibetan, Nepalese and Indian pilgrims in the sacred rounds of the temple.
+At Boudhanath, tomb of the Kasyapa Buddha, you’ll have time to explore the local markets and join Tibetan, Nepalese and Indian pilgrims in doing the sacred rounds of the temple.
 This afternoon you’ll visit the ancient royal palace of Patan, which faces on to magnificent Durbar Square.
 This concentrated mass of temples is perhaps the most visually stunning display of Newari architecture to be seen in Nepal.
 Temple construction in the square was mostly completed during the Malla period (14th to 18th centuries), and particularly during the reign of King Siddhinarsingh Malla (1619–1660).

 Meals: pay as you go to allow freedom for you to explore the local cuisine at your own comfort level

-MAY 03: DRIVE TO SUMMIT RIVER LODGE ( 100KM/4 HRS)
+DAY 03: DRIVE TO SUMMIT RIVER LODGE ( 100KM/4 HRS)

-Drive from the city, descending along the scenic NH04 Prithvi highway through the middle Himalayan range, to the Trisuli River bank beside the small town of Kurintar, a journey of approximately 4 hours.
+After breakfast, drive from the city, descending along the scenic NH04 Prithvi highway through the middle Himalayan range, to the Trisuli River bank beside the small town of Kurintar, a journey of approximately 4-5 hours.
 Leave your vehicle at this point and cross the river on a pedestrian bridge to the village Thuguwatar-on-Trisuli.
 The village homes are strung out along the edges of a flat, fertile expanse of farmland, forested hills clothing their northern slopes.
 Walk through the village for another 30 minutes to reach your lush river lodge, set on an isolated spur of the hills that slopes down steeply towards the Trisuli.
+After checking in and freshening up, we let the day cool down before our late afternoon exploration.
 Enjoy wonderful views of the natural forest across to the flowing waters of the river, the terraced fields, and the surrounding mountains.
-If you’re interested in getting there by raft, you’ll want to stop in Majhimtar village, for a 3-hour float on the river, to be dropped off at the banks of the river just below the lodge.
-If you're tired from the 4 hour drive, this is an option better saved for another day.
+Your guided trail walk takes you to the homes of the Chepang and Magar tribal communities, which remain relatively untouched by modernity.
+Expect calming views of cataracts cascading down hills into narrow gorges while butterflies of many varieties flit along the trail.
+You may meet village women making the alcoholic brew from fermented cereals in the old way, in which case stop to take a taste, or to learn the ways.
+Orchids hang from trees along shady paths and deep forests as we follow a narrow valley with a gushing stream.
+The path upstream goes to numerous pools and waterfalls deep enough to take a dip in, and we may stop to cool off.
+Return via a lower route through terraced fields beside Trisuli’s white sandy beaches to end your day back at the lodge.

-Accommodations: The Summit River Lodge
+Accommodations: The Summit River Lodge (Kurintar)

 Take an hour’s drive to picturesque Bandipur, nestled in the Himalayan foothills of Nepal, a place as famous for its natural beauty as for the hospitality of its people.
 Situated on a hilltop above the highway town of Dumre, Bandipur captivates with its cultural appeal and pristine scenery.
 This Newari town has preserved its historic flavour, and offers visitors a rich mix of history, architecture, breathtaking views, interesting caves and unspoiled landscapes.

 Bandipur has been described as a natural ‘view tower’; indeed, one can enjoy a spectacular panorama of the entire Annapurna Range plus the peaks of Dhaulagiri, Manaslu and Langtang from here.
-Apart from the stunning views of the Himalaya and the Marsyangdi Valley, a visit to the town is an opportunity to get a close look at Newar cultural life, with varied attractions ranging from the artistic to the scenic.
+Apart from the stunning views of the Himalaya and the Marsyangdi Valley, a visit to the town is an opportunity to get a closer look at Newar cultural life, with varied attractions ranging from the artistic to the scenic.

-Accommodations: The Summit River Lodge (Kurintar) or Barahi Jungle Lodge or comparable (Chitwan National Park)
+Accommodations: The Summit River Lodge (Kurintar)

-MAY 07 : RETURN DRIVE TO KATHMANDU
+DAY 07 : RETURN DRIVE TO KATHMANDU

 Today we drive back to Kathmandu along the national highway, covering 100 kms for a journey of 4 hours.
 You have a free afternoon to relax and enjoy the rest of the day.